Stefanuk12/rbxsilent/README.md

+**PLEASE BE CAREFUL OF THE BUILD RELEASE FROM THE ORIGINAL, IT MAY CONTAIN MALWARE**

 # Basic Pros
 -Physics are still calculated normally using your fps, usually ~60 fps unless you unlock your fps.\
 \